 - to the question "Why this name: Aoraï?" my answer is: why not?
 Aoraï is the name of the tallest reachable mount in the Tahiti island and its reachability is not always obvious. - Aoraï has an optional dependency to ltl2ba tool, but you only need it if you intend to use the ltl syntax (see Section 3.2).

-Official web site:
+Official web site for the original version:

 http://amazones.gforge.inria.fr/aorai/index.html

 Contents